minipay/service-transaction/README.md

 7. Running without docker : make sure mysql already installed in your machine.
 Adjust your `config`.
 Run `go run main.go`
 8. Running With docker : </br>
 - Dont change anything in `config.json`.
 Leave it default </br>
-- Run `docker build . -t service-transaction:1.0` to build the image </br>
 - Run `docker-compose up` and wait.
 If no error appear, it means your app is ready </br>

 ## Built With